People are confused about what “self-care” actually means these days.

 Mindfulness is about connecting to your five senses instead of being lost in your inner dialogue.

 To practice a mindfulness activity, sit somewhere nice and quiet and take some slow, light breaths in and out through your nose.
 Sit comfortably and notice:

 Then, take a few moments to think about each of these, why they’re important to you and which feelings they evoke.

 Having a strong self-care routine helps promote a healthy mind and body.

 It shouldn’t feel like yet another thing to put on your to-do list!

 (If it does, it’s a sign you need to keep working on improving your self-care habits!)

 Since life is becoming more and more hectic these days, please be gentle with yourself.

-By building tiny habits each day, you can bring self-care into your life almost without noticing it, with the benefit to your mind and body being higher than you realise.Interested in investing in a practical tool for your mental wellbeing?
+By building tiny habits each day, you can bring self-care into your life almost without noticing it, with the benefit to your mind and body being higher than you realise.Want practical tools for your mental wellbeing?
 Be sure to check out The Mental Wellbeing Toolkit.